Jevli/afterwork-alert/README.md

     * Take next oldest checkin from venues checkin list and test it
 * At this stage, the main list includes lists of aw-groups.
 Each group is in different venue.
 * Last, remove groups which don't have minimum amount of checkins
+* Lambda Refactoring, stateless architecture and more configs on Slack and AWS.
+Serverless Framework made AWS configs much easier.